foundations-fall-2016/session5/readme.md

 }
 ```

-Note `li > h4` : this is a `element>element` selector and is used to select elements with a specific parent.
+Note `li > h4` selector.
+It is used to select elements with a _specific parent_.
+In this case it will select h4 tags _only_ when they are proceeded by an li.

+Take a moment to examine a (mostly) [complete array](<https://www.w3schools.com/cssref/trysel.asp?selector=li:nth-child(1)>) of selector types in CSS.

 Note also: the transition property on the anchor selector.
 This is a shortcut for:

 ```
 transition-property: color;
 transition-duration: 1s;
 transition-timing-function: linear;
 ```

 or `transition: color 0.2s linear;`